Interest Rates were set by the RBA

 We rarely see banks announcing we have reductions for all borrowers independent of the Reserve Bank

 Mortgage broker What If We Finance advises that smaller lenders who borrow more money overseas recently have moved quickly to increase their rates.
 In fact, one lender has just announced 2 out of cycle rate changes.

 This behaviour by banks means despite the RBA not adjusting rates they can increase their home loan rates.
 As a consumer, you need to be more vigilant as banks have a tendency to increase rates for existing customers and offer discounts to new borrowing or customers.

 Consequently, you should be working with your mortgage broker every 1 -2 years to review your home loan to ensure you are getting the best possible rate.

 What If We Finance has seen customers over 2 years who have had rate rises applied based on changes in bank policy or rates that have impacted customers to the tune of $5,000 per year.

-For example holiday homes by some lenders are treated as investment properties.
-Banks now penalise investment borrowing with a higher interest rate so in this instance you rate could be 1% pa higher and assuming a loan of $500,000 it is easy to see how you can pay a lot more money than you need to.
+For example, holiday homes by some lenders are treated as investment properties.
+Banks now penalise investment borrowing with a higher interest rate so in this instance your rate could be 1% pa higher and assuming a loan of $500,000 it is easy to see how you can pay a lot more money than you need to.